Oregon State House

 • 1914: Marian B. Towne became the first woman elected to the Oregon House

-• 1972: Bill McCoy became the first African American to serve in the House
+• 1972: Bill McCoy became the first Black person to serve in the House

 • 1991: Gail Shibley became the first openly gay person to serve in the House

-• 2013: Tina Kotek became the first openly gay person to serve as Speaker of the House.
+• 2013: Tina Kotek became the first openly gay person to serve as Speaker of the House (both in Oregon as well as in the United States)

 • 2021: Mike Nearman became the first person to be expelled from the Legislature